Criminology and Criminal Justice

 There are two Student Societies available for membership for CCJS majors: the Criminal Justice Student Association (CRIMSA) and Alpha Phi Sigma Honor Society (APS).

 The Criminal Justice Student Association (CRIMSA) is dedicated to supplementing our members' academic experience by providing extracurricular opportunities to further explore critical issues involving criminology and criminal justice.
 Through a regular program of speakers, agency demonstrations, and community service projects, the CRIMSA provides students with valuable information for making decisions about career choices, further graduate level study, and law school.
 CRIMSA provides students with opportunities for academic and social interaction, and access to criminology and criminal justice researchers, teachers, and practitioners representing a variety of government, academic and commercial corporate and non-profit organizations.
 All Universities at Shady Grove students, regardless of home institution or major, are eligible for CRIMSA membership.
 CRIMSA meetings and programs are held at least monthly during the Fall and Spring semesters.
-CRIMSA members pay a one-time membership fee of $35.

 Alpha Phi Sigma (APS) is a National Criminal Justice Honor Society founded 1942 and membership is open to CCJS majors who have completed at least 40 total credits with at least 12 credits in CCJS courses.
 Undergraduate Applicants must have an overall GPA of at least a 3.2 and a major GPA of at least 3.4.
 Graduate student applicants must have a 3.4 overall GPA.
 Applicants must fill out an application, submit an official or unofficial transcript, and a check (personal check is fine) made out to Alpha Phi Sigma for $55.
 The local chapter's name is Omega Iota.
-Completed applications, check, and transcripts should be submitted to Dr. Gerstenblith in Building III, room 5105.
+Completed applications, check, and transcripts should be submitted to Dr. Stickle in Building III, room 5105.
 Applications are processed throughout the academic year.
 You will be notified when you have been officially accepted.
-Applications are available from Dr. Gerstenblith.
+Applications are available from Dr. stickle or at www.ccjs.umd.edu.

 Awards and Recognition

 Each year the department selects the outstanding graduating senior for the Peter J. Lejins award.
+A graduating senior is also selected for the Shady Grove Academic Achievement Award.